chrisart10/Python_Projects/README.md

 # Python_Projects
-This repository contains guides and peronals projects made in python.
+This repository contains guides and personals projects made in python.